 - 3 tablespoons extra-virgin olive oil

-- 1 large clove garlic, finely minced
+- 1 large clove garlic finely minced

-- One 1/8-inch-thick slice smoked ham, coarsely chopped
+- One slice smoked ham coarsely chopped

-- 2/3 cup homemade chicken stock or canned low-sodium chicken broth
+- 2/3 cup homemade chicken stock or low-sodium canned chicken broth

 - Pinch of sugar